 - Has officially moved into the property (strictly speaking, point 4 should not even occur unless 1-3 have been completed).

-Until all the above is fulfilled, keep on taking viewings and processing applications.
+Until all the above is checked, keep on taking viewings and processing applications.

 Tenants frequently delay move in dates or pull out from the arrangement all together, and most of the times there’s little landlords can do to recoup that lost time/money.